lpradovera/signalwire-call-update-demo/README.md

 First of all, copy the `env.example` file into `.env` and adjust the values using your SignalWire project credentials.

-Start the application with `dotenv ruby main.rb`
+Start the application with `dotenv ruby main.rb`.

+Set up a number or SIP domain app to point at `APP_URL/receive`.

+Call the number and listen to a bit of cool jazz.

+Go to `APP_URL` then click on the call SID of the call you want to redirect.

+The `APP_CALL_DESTINATION` will be dialed.